Binomial confidence intervals for rare events: importance of defining margin of error relative to magnitude of proportion: Calculating Sample Size

 Next we illustrate the importance of defining the margin of error in relation to the magnitude of the proportion.
 Consider the following fixed margin of error schemes: \begin{multicols}{2} \begin{itemize} \item Scheme $1$: $\epsilon=4\cdot10^{-2}, ={p}$\\[-0.75cm] \item Scheme $2$: $\epsilon=4\cdot10^{-2}, =0.5$ \end{itemize} \columnbreak \begin{itemize} \item Scheme $3$: $\epsilon=4\cdot10^{-4}, ={p}$\\[-0.75cm] \item Scheme $4$: $\epsilon=4\cdot10^{-4}, ={0.5}$ \end{itemize} \end{multicols}

 Table \ref{tab:fixedmoe} displays the calculated Wald sample sizes and coverage probabilities corresponding to the above margin of error schemes.
-(A comparison of Wald, Clopper-Pearson, Wilson and Agresti-Coull coverage probabilities for the above $\epsilon$ schemes is given in appendix \ref{app:B}.)

-Referring to Table \ref{tab:fixedmoe}, fixing $\epsilon=4\cdot10^{-2}$ and considering $p^*=p$ (\textit{Scheme 1}), creates sample sizes that reduce dramatically as a function of $p$.
+(A comparison of Wald, Clopper-Pearson, Wilson and Agresti-Coull coverage probabilities for the above $\epsilon$ schemes is given in Appendix \ref{app:B}.)
+Referring to Table \ref{tab:fixedmoe}, fixing $\epsilon=4\cdot10^{-2}$ and considering $p^*=p$ (\textit{Scheme 1}) creates sample sizes that reduce dramatically as a function of $p$.
 This results in coverage probabilities that are completely inadequate for $p \le 10^{-2}$.
 In \textit{Scheme 2}, both $\epsilon$ and $p^*$ are fixed and this creates a constant sample size of $n=6\cdot10^2$.
 This sample size is reasonable for $p=10^{-1}$, but is insufficient for the remaining $p$ values, which is reflected in the poor coverage performance.

 \textit{Scheme 3} is similar to \textit{Scheme 1}, but here, $\epsilon$ is reduced to $4\cdot10^{-4}$.
 This $\epsilon \text{-} p$ combination produces sufficient coverage for $p \ge 10^{-2}$, but deteriorates for the smaller $p$ values.
-In \textit{Scheme 4}, $p^*$ is fixed at $0.5$ and $\epsilon=4\cdot10^{-4}$, this results in a constant sample size of $n=6\cdot10^6$, which produces excellent coverage throughout the $p$ range.
-Whilst the coverage is satisfactory in this scheme, the magnitude of $\epsilon$ is not compatible with all $p$ values, particularly $p=10^{-1}$ and $p=10^{-5}$.
-For $p=10^{-1}$, the resulting interval is $[0.0999,0.1001]$.
-This interval is far too narrow in the sense that a reasonable interval could be obtained with a significantly reduced sample size.
-For $p=10^{-5}$, the interval is truncated at $[0,0.00011]$.
-Here, even though the coverage is very close to $95\%$, the interval is too wide to be practically useful since its width is an order of magnitude larger than $p$. \\
+In \textit{Scheme 4}, $p^*$ is fixed at $0.5$ and $\epsilon=4\cdot10^{-4}$, this results in a constant sample size of $n=6\cdot10^6$, which produces good coverage throughout the $p$ range, particularly for $p\ge 10^{-5}$.
+Whilst the coverage is satisfactory in this scheme, the magnitude of $\epsilon$ is not compatible with all $p$ values, particularly $p=10^{-1}$ and $p\le10^{-5}$.
+For $p=10^{-1}$ the resulting interval is $[0.0996,0.1004]$ which is too narrow in the sense that a reasonable interval could be obtained with a significantly reduced sample size.
+For $p=10^{-6}$ the interval is truncated at $[0,0.000401]$.
+Here, even though the coverage is reasonable, the interval is too wide to be practically useful since its width is two orders of magnitude larger than $p$.

-The Wald sample sizes and coverage probabilities associated with the relative margin of error schemes: $\tilde{\epsilon}_R \in \{0.05, 0.1,0.2,0.3,0.4,0.5,0.75\}$ are given in Table \ref{tab:varmoe}.
+The Wald sample sizes and coverage probabilities associated with the relative margin of error schemes: $\epsilon_R \in \{0.05, 0.1,0.2,0.3,0.4,0.5,0.75\}$ are given in Table \ref{tab:varmoe}.